rust-rocksdb/rust-rocksdb/README.md

 links to libclang.
 This is suitable for musllinux platforms, such as Alpine linux.
 To build on Alpine linux for example, build with `--no-default-features --features bindgen-static,other-features-1,other-features-2`.

+Notice that `runtime` and `static` features are mutually exclusive, and won't compile if both enabled.